 “There were lifestyle issues.
 He’d sleep two or three times a day.
 He’d have his main meal late at night.
 We pushed protein drinks on him straight after training.
 We physically made him drink.
 We had him in the gym a lot.
 He hated it.
 They don’t do the gym in Spain as much.
 We needed to build his core strength.”

 But you can’t keep a good man down.
-De Gea would beef up and, once assimilated to English football, quickly established himself as the Premier League’s best goalkeeper over several seasons as well as one of Europe’s finest.
+De Gea would beef up and, once assimilated into English football, quickly established himself as the Premier League’s best goalkeeper over several seasons as well as one of Europe’s finest.
 The end of his Man Utd stay saw mistakes creep back in, but he’ll be remembered very fondly.

 4. Xavi (Barcelona)